awsdocs/aws-support-user-guide/doc_source/trustedadvisor.md

 ## Request a Trusted Advisor check result<a name="requestcheck"></a>

-After you select the check for the detailed results that you want, you submit a request by using the `[DescribeTrustedAdvisorCheckResult](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeTrustedAdvisorCheckResult.html)` action\.
+After you select the check for the detailed results that you want, you submit a request by using the [DescribeTrustedAdvisorCheckResult](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeTrustedAdvisorCheckResult.html) API operation\.

+**Tip**
+The names and descriptions for Trusted Advisor checks are subject to change\.
+We recommend that you specify the check ID in your code to uniquely identify a check\.
+You can use the [DescribeTrustedAdvisorChecks](https://docs.aws.amazon.com/awssupport/latest/APIReference/API_DescribeTrustedAdvisorChecks.html) API operation to get the check ID\.

 The following Java code snippet uses the `DescribeTrustedAdvisorChecksResult` instance referenced by the variable `result`, which was obtained in the preceding code snippet\.
 Rather than defining a check interactively through a user interface, After you submit the request to run the snippet submits a request for the first check in the list to be run by specifying an index value of 0 in each `result.getChecks().get(0)` call\.
 Next, the code defines an instance of `DescribeTrustedAdvisorCheckResultRequest`, which it passes to an instance of `DescribeTrustedAdvisorCheckResultResult` called `checkResult`\.
 You can use the member structures of this data type to view the results of the check\.